CVE-2025-55125 Overview

 Attack Vector

-- Creating or modifying a backup configuration file with embedded command injection payloads
+- Malicious Configuration Creation: Attacker creates or modifies a backup configuration file to include command injection payloads within configuration parameters

 Detection Methods for CVE-2025-55125